 The robot is also equipped with obstacle sensors that are developed by the company itself; they allow the robot to operate autonomously, travel and avoid obstacles.
 It is especially important in crowded areas, such as airports.

 «Airports are some of the most popular areas of robotized implementations worldwide.
-At the same time, Promobot is one of the most popular solutions on that market: you can meet Promobots in the US airports, in Chilean airports, in Russia and now in Istanbul.
+At the same time, Promobot is one of the most popular solutions on that market: you can meet Promobots in the US airports, in Chilean airports and now in Istanbul.
 Our service robotics technologies are advancing by leaps and bounds, compared to similar solutions from our competitors,» ― says Oleg Kivokurtsev, CBDO of Promobot.

 International flights from Istanbul and Ankara resumed on June 11th, two and a half months after the break due to the coronavirus pandemic.
 Turkish Airlines recently conducted flights to Germany, Great Britain and the Netherlands.
 According to Suleiman Soylu, Minister of the Interior of Turkey, the air traffic between Turkey and the United States will continue on September 1st.

 Promobot company was founded in 2015.
 Today Promobot is the largest manufacturer of autonomous service robots in Europe.
 Promobots work in 39 countries as administrators, promoters, consultants, guides and concierges, replacing or supporting “live” employees.
-Promobot robots can be found in the Moscow metro, Dubai Mall, IKEA stores, National Bank of Oman and other crowded places.
+Promobot robots can be found in the metro, Dubai Mall, IKEA stores, National Bank of Oman and other crowded places.